gursewak96/COVID19_Tracker/README.md

 ![Covid-19 Tracker](covid.gif)

 > Application to track the number of confirmed, recovered and deaths cases all over the globe.
 One can even see data of one specific country.
-> Check out the project at [covid19.letsdiscover.in](https://covid19.letsdiscover.in)
+> Check out the live project at [covid19.letsdiscover.in](https://covid19.letsdiscover.in)

 ## Built With